briangershon/bsky-tldr/README.md

 Skim a daily list of posts from people you follow, or use AI/LLMs to summarize them into text you can scan or feed to an agent.

+Example usage:

-[Run example](#run-example) section below for a demo of integration with this library.
+- See the [Run Example Script](#run-example-script) section below for a demo of integration with this library.

+- <https://github.com/briangershon/bluesky-daily-mcp> is an application using this package.

 ## Installation in your application